SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/exercises-complex-conditions/point-in-the-figure/implementation-of-the-idea.md

-#### Implementing the Proposed Idea
+#### Implementation of the Proposed Idea

-An examplary implementation of the described idea (parts of te code are blurred with the purpose of stimulating the logical thinking and solving skills):
+An exemplary implementation of the described idea (parts of the code are blurred with the purpose of stimulating logical thinking and solving skills):

 ![](/assets/chapter-4-images/13.Point-in-the-figure-02.png)